Panzer Commander (Kindle)

-After the collapse in Africa, he returned to Europe and fought throughout the Normandy campaign, and was responsible for the failure of the British breakout attempt, Operation 'Goodwood'.
-He then took part in the final desperate battles on the Eastern Front.
-Captured by the Soviets at the end of the war, he was held for five years in a prison camp in the Caucasus.
-After the war, he formed friendships with those who had been his opponents during it, including Major John Howard, who had led the capture of Pegasus Bridge in Normandy.
+Captured by the Soviets at the end of the war, he was held for five years in a prisoner of war camp.
+After the war, he formed friendships with those who had been his opponents during the war, including Major John Howard, who had led the capture of Pegasus Bridge on D-Day.

 This is one of the few books that MUST be part of any library.
 The quality of writing is excellent.
 It is vivid and engaging.
 It paints the finest of verbal pictures and it does so without demonstrations of ego.
 It is a book that must be read by Germans and by Europeans because it is one of the building blocks of knowledge that creates the palace of history.Firetrench Reviews